MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 *  Advanced caching.
 *  Running background tasks such as receiving PUSH messages, adding badges to the app icon, or fetching data from a server.

-For Microsoft Edge to be able to install the app, your app must have a service worker file.
+Your PWA doesn't need to have service worker file, for Microsoft Edge to be able to install the app.

 A service worker is defined in a JavaScript file that's loaded by your app.
 To add a service worker to your project: